KanijiroSakado/WavFileReader/README.md

 * Getting WAV format information of the file

 ## How To Use
-1. Add source files to your project and include `wav_file_reader.h`.
+1. Add the source files to your project and include `wav_file_reader.h`.
 1. Create `gold::WavFileReader` object and use `Read()` function to read data from WAV file.

 The way of using it is very similar to  `fread()` function in `stdio.h` or `cstdio`.